 Organizations worldwide start automation initiatives to improve and automate their respective business processes.
 Unfortunately, not every initiative has a happy ending.
 According to an EY study, approximately 30% to 50% RPA-related fail, and that’s quite a high number, you’ll agree.

-So, what do these failed projects have in common?
+So, what do these failed automation projects have in common?
 More importantly, what does every successful automation initiative has in common?

 The Do’s of Every Automation Initiative